For all integration projects, you’ll need an API key assigned to a user. This key is passed into calls using the

 - Specify which sandbox you are testing in:

-- If you are working with a 3rd party and would like to create separate user accounts so they can directly access ACME Back Office, please provide the email domain(s).
+- If you are working with a 3rd party and would like to create separate user accounts so they can directly access ACME Backoffice, please provide the email domain(s).
 All non-client email domains must be safelisted before you can invite those users to ACME Backoffice.
 If needed, please email in the domains to safelist to email@example.com.

-- Once your request has been submitted to firstname.lastname@example.org, the requested API keys will be generated and emailed directly to the requester.
+- Once your request has been submitted, the requested API keys will be generated and emailed directly to the requester.